-I decided to publish this article after received several emails from readers regarding what is the best desktop virtualization software.
-This is completely from my experience and personal opinion.
-If you ask an automobile expert about which is the best car in the world, he or she can’t answer, because it depends on your requirement and category or type.
+I decided to publish this article after receiving several queries from readers regarding what is the best desktop virtualization software.
+These below notes are completely from my personal experience and opinion.
+If you ask an automobile expert about which is the best car in the world, he or she can’t answer exactly, because it depends on the requirement, expectation and the type.
 It’s applicable when it comes to selecting the best software.

 I’m a heavy user of desktop virtualization software on daily basis.
-I use these products at my work place to install Server operating systems with client operating systems for testing purpose.
-Again at home, I do all testing on different types of guest Operating systems such as Windows, Linux and Mac OS X for blogging purpose.
+I use these products at my workplace to install server and client Operating Systems for testing purpose.
+Even at home, I do all kind of testing on different types of guest Operating systems such as Windows, Linux and Mac OS X for writing purpose.

-So, what is the best desktop virtualization software?
+What is the Best Desktop Virtualization Software?
 Here are the few facts decide it.

 The best software should run on any host operating Systems with any guest OS.
 For example if you take VMware Player, it should be able to run in Windows, Linux and Mac OS X, also it should support multi Operating Systems as guest.